-When a hulking monster emerges from an underground resting place and begins a mindless rampage, the Justice League is quickly called in to stop the colossal force of nature.
-But it soon becomes apparent that only Superman can stand against the monstrosity that has been nicknamed Doomsday.
+When a hulking monster arrives on Earth and begins a mindless rampage, the Justice League is quickly called in to stop it.
+But it soon becomes apparent that only Superman can stand against the monstrosity.

 The Death of 'Superman Lives': What Happened? feature film documents the process of development of the ill fated "Superman Lives" movie, that was to be directed by Tim Burton and star Nicolas Cage as the man of steel himself, Superman.
 The project went through years of development before the plug was pulled, and this documentary interviews the major players: Kevin Smith, Tim Burton, Jon Peters, Dan Gilroy, Colleen Atwood, Lorenzo di Bonaventura and many many more.